 College offers a broad, rich curriculum that enables every pupil to be curious and learn widely, to discover where their passions lie and to fulfil their academic potential.

 In the Third Form, when pupils are 13 and 14, the curriculum includes a wide range of subjects, including two modern languages, three sciences and Latin.
 It also includes Computing lessons, leadership and public speaking modules, and all pupils complete the Foundation Project Qualification (FPQ).
-Discover more about the Third Form Curriculum in our dedicated booklet here.

 The Fourth and Fifth Forms see pupils studying for GCSEs and IGCSEs.
 These are important public examinations that lay the foundations for A Level and also play an important role in university admissions and job applications.

 Most pupils take ten GCSEs and IGCSEs, including English Language, English Literature, Maths, at least two sciences and one modern foreign language.
 These core subjects are complemented by a further four option subjects.
+Discover more about the curriculum in Fourth and Fifth Form (Years 10 and 11), by downloading the GCSE Curriculum Guide 2023.

 In Sixth Form – or Upper College – pupils specialise, studying a smaller number of subjects at greater depth.
 The majority take three A Levels and all complete the Extended Project Qualification (EPQ).
 Some pupils take CTEC or BTEC instead of A Level for subjects where it is available as an alternative, and a small number take on four A Levels.
 Discover more about A Level subjects at College here.